 Halloween is such a special time for our little ones.
 We spend so much time, effort and sometimes money planning out the perfect costumes and making sure there are several places to show them off.
 It is natural that we also want to take photos of our kids in their outfits too!
 The problem is that we aren’t always happy with the results.
-I’d love to share some tips with you on how to make this process easier and hope that you all get some fabulous photos of your children this Halloween!
+I’d love to share some tips with you on how to make this process easier and hope that you all get some exceptional Halloween images of your kids this Halloween!

 Try to spend the day, avoiding the usual phrases, “Smile for the camera,” or “Say Cheese,” and you will be surprised at your photos at the end of the day!
 You and your children will have more fun, and the photos will prove it!
-We know you are looking forward to the Halloween and hope that our tips will help you make great pictures.
+We know you are looking forward to the Halloween and hope that our tips will help you take amazing Halloween images.